 Dry Tsampa

-Eating Tsampa in restaurant
+Eating Tsampa in a restaurant

 Tibetan Tea